ajramos/cloud-certs/gcp-pcne-cert.md

     - Enable dynamic port allocation
     - Enable Endpoint-Independent Mapping
     - Timeouts by protocol

+## NAT Logging
+One log entry can be generated for each of the following:
+1. When a network connection using NAT is created.
+2. When a packet (only TCP/UDP egress not ingress even it is a respone to outbound traffic) is dropped because no port was available for NAT.

+You can choose to log both kinds of events, or only one.

 # Private NAT and Secure Web Proxy

 ## Private NAT